65 Truly Extraordinary Uses for Household Staples You Already Own

 Egg whites can act as a replacement when you need to adhere some paper or light cardboard together.

 WD-40 wipes off crayon marks

 Kids turned your wall into a canvas?
 Spray crayon marks with WD-40 and wipe with a clean rag.
-It will not damage paint and most wallpaper (remember to test on a small, hidden area first).
+It will not damage paint and most wallpaper and will help you get the crayon marks off your wall (remember to test on a small, hidden area first).